csuarez3/CAPP-30370-Final/README.md

 ###About Me

-This page has general information about me.
+This page should have general information about me.
 It'll be a typical about me page, not too specific because I also have a resume page.
+In reality, however, it is just lorem ipsum because I did not have time to actually write an About Me.
+Instead, I have been matching over 40 poems to their authors and years only to realize that I could not actually match them to themselves.
+Enjoy my agony and frustration with my poetry final, much akin to that of waiting for the next season of Sherlock (just one more month!)

 ###Fall 2013 Work